Skip to main content

 • County and ZIP code

-• Monthly income proof, such as Social Security letter or pension statement
+• Monthly income proof, such as Social Security, pension, or pay records

 • Rent, mortgage, utility, and heating bills